Skip to Content

 Biological limestone, another type of sedimentary rock, forms when calcite in water crystallizes, and coral and shell fragments are cemented together by sand and mineral deposits.

-This limestone usually forms in calm, warm, shallow seawater in which organisms, such as mussels, oysters, and corals, with shells or skeletons containing calcium carbonate, thrive.
+This limestone usually forms in calm, warm, shallow seawater where organisms such as mussels, oysters, and corals, with shells or skeletons containing calcium carbonate, thrive.

 When they die, their bodies and waste contribute to the sediment in the water.
-This biological material, consisting of mostly organic debris, hardens with time and pressure to eventually become limestone.
+This biological material, consisting of mostly organic debris, hardens with time and pressure to become limestone eventually.

 Limestone can also form due to chemical processes resulting in the direct precipitation of calcium carbonate from fresh or saltwater.
 In this case, it is a chemical sedimentary rock that scientists believe to be less abundant than biological limestone.

 As the water evaporates, the calcium carbonate it contains is deposited in these various formations.
-The limestone in which caves form is a chemical sedimentary rock known as travertine.
+The limestone in which caves form is a chemical sedimentary rock called travertine.
 Paleontologists have found human and animal fossils in caves.

-Limestone that contains an abundance of fossils is called fossiliferous limestone.
+Limestone, which contains an abundance of fossils, is called fossiliferous limestone.
 It usually includes the remains of marine invertebrates such as gastropods, mollusks, crinoids, and brachiopods.

 Sandstone is another type of sedimentary rock that forms when grains of sand are cemented together.
 It is coarser than limestone and shale, and although it can contain fossils, they are not usually as detailed as those found in the other types of sedimentary rock.

 However, the exciting thing about sandstone is that it can contain both land animals and sea creatures’ fossilized remains.
-If you are searching for dinosaurs or large land mammals like mastodons, sandstone may be much more promising than limestone or shale.
+If you search for dinosaurs or large land mammals like mastodons, sandstone may be much more promising than limestone or shale.

-TIP: Do you know what is difference between fossilization and petrification?
+TIP: Do you know what the difference is between fossilization and petrification?
 Many people often cannot distinguish these two terms correctly.
 Find out the main differences in the article below:

 The Difference Between Fossilization and Petrification